jamesla/backgroundvideo/README.md

 ```
 window.Plugins.backgroundvideo.stop(successFn, errorFn);
 ```
-###Options
+###Other bits
 **Camera**
 'front' or 'back' to specify front or camera

 **File**
-Outputs as mp4.
+*Outputs as mp4.
 You do not need to specify file extension.
+*Video files are saved to approot/tmp folder.

 ###Support
 Please use the github issue tracker and we will come back to you as soon as we can.

 ###Contribution
 There's lots of Android phones all with their own quirks so we'd love it if you could contribute and help us support all of the devices out there.
+Email me at james@iclue.io.